-Kayak Bass Fishing (KBF) has emerged in recent years as a leader in the sport and also the country’s primary venue for competitive kayak fishing.
+Kayak Bass Fishing (KBF) has emerged in recent years as the country’s primary venue for large scale competitive kayak fishing.
 As a KBF affiliate, CKA anglers who register as KBF members enjoy a range of benefits and opportunities.
-Those include KBF member benefits for gear, the chance to compete in large KBF Trail events in North Carolina and the chance to qualify for the KBF National Championship.
+Those include KBF member benefits for gear, competing in KBF Trail events in North Carolina and the chance to qualify for the KBF National Championship.

 Since 2014 CKA Anglers have competed at a high level against the nation’s top kayak anglers in KBF events.

 - In 2015, Cory Dreyer won 5th place at the KBF Open on Kentucky Lake.

 - In 2016, 4 CKA anglers (Jamie Denison, Cory Dreyer, Henry Veggian and Aaron Miller) finished the season in the top 30 of the KBF AOY rankings (2nd, 7th, 25th and 28th places, respectively).

 - In 2017, CKA anglers won several KBF Challenge events and placed in the majority of those same events.
 Additionally, CKA angler Rick Rowland won both a KBF Open event (on Kentucky Lake) and two KBF Trail events.
 In that same year, 9 CKA anglers qualified for the prestigious “100 Challenge” on Toledo Bend.